Norman Macleod (minister, born 1812): Late life

 In 1867, along with Archibald Watson, Macleod was sent to India, to inquire into the state of the missions.
 He undertook the journey in spite of failing health, and seems never to have recovered from its effects.
 He returned resolved to devote the rest of his days to rousing the Church to her duty in the sphere of foreign missions.
 He is buried at Campsie.
 The grave was designed by Glasgow architect William Leiper.
 The funeral was attended by 3000 people.

 His Glasgow church was named after him, the Macleod Parish Church; and the Macleod Missionary Institute was erected by the Barony church in Glasgow.
 Queen Victoria gave two memorial windows to Crathie church as a testimony of her admiration for his work.

 Artistic recognition

 Macleod was painted by Tavernor Knott around 1850.
 The portrait is held by the National Portrait Gallery of Scotland but is rarely displayed.

 Family

-In August 1851, he married Catherine Ann, daughter of William Mackintosh of Geddes, and sister of John Mackintosh.
+In August 1851, he married Catherine Ann, daughter of William Mackintosh of Geddes, and sister of John Mackintosh. sister-in-law of Sir William Gordon-Cumming, 2nd Baronet.

-His daughter, Ann Campbell Macleod (d.1921), married in 1888 Sir James Wilson, and published two books based on her letters to friends and family while they lived in India.
+・Anne Campbell Macleod (d.1921), married in 1888 Sir James Wilson, and published two books based on her letters to friends and family while they lived in India.

+・Katherine Anne (1858-1880) married Hardinge Hay Cameron.